centreon/nagiosToCentreon/README.md

 ## Prerequisites

-First of all you need a CES server installed and ready to use.
-Please see the document on document.centreon.com to install a Centreon server based on CES.
+First of all you need a Centreon server installed and ready to use.
+Please see the document on htt://document.centreon.com to install a Centreon server based on ISO or RPM.

 ## Installation